 Even if no specific issues have been raised, a catastrophic event such as an earthquake could cause unfathomable damage across a city or region.
 Thankfully, building codes are constantly evolving to reflect increasing standards of safety.
 If and when major works are required there are always concerns about money and costs, but as the saying goes: Safety comes first!

 So how safe is your condo?
-If you need a little help digesting your strata documents, you can run a free Eli Report!
+If you need a little help digesting your strata documents, you can sign up and run a free Eli Report!
 We use artificial intelligence to extract what matters and let you navigate directly to critical issues.